Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Some dog owners have found it helpful to bring their mat along with them when they take their dogs to the vet.
 The mat is associated with relaxation, so it can help a bit in taking the edge off during dreaded vet visits.

 For small dogs, the mat can be placed on the veterinary exam table.
-Many dogs are uncomfortable being placed on the veterinary examination table because it is cold, slippery, and dogs do not like areas where their footing doesn't feel secure.
+Many dogs are uncomfortable being placed on the veterinary examination table because it is cold and slippery, and dogs do not like areas where their footing doesn't feel secure.

 Training Methods to Employ